 Large GESPC Project of the Year – Bernalillo County Metropolitan Detention Center

-The Large GESPC Project of the Year award recognizes an outstanding energy management project above $5.0M that has had significant impact on reducing climate change and was substantially completed in the past 18 months.
+The Large GESPC Project of the Year award recognizes an outstanding energy management project above $5.0M that has had a significant impact on reducing climate change and was substantially completed in the past 18 months.

 The Bernalillo County Metropolitan Detention Center or MDC is a 500,000 sq. ft. correctional facility built in 2002 and situated on 155 acres located west of Albuquerque, NM.
 In 2019, Bernalillo County engaged in a $13.9M guaranteed energy savings performance contract (GESPC) with Yearout Energy to reduce utility and operational expenditures, address deferred maintenance issues and increase security at their main facility.